jakop345/cloudron-box/docs/references/selfhosting.md

 we have to add some vendor specific quirks.
 Please open a [bug report](https://git.cloudron.io/cloudron/box/issues) in that case.

+* `--encryption-key` is the key to be used for encrypting backup data.

 Optional arguments used for update and restore:

 * `--version` is the version of Cloudron to install.
 By default, the setup script installs